 The simplistic functionality of sliding windows doesn’t take away from their modern, eye-catching appearance. sliding windows function in the same manner as sliding doors, with one panel that slides open to allow for airflow.
 We love their addition to common spaces such as kitchens and living rooms.
 The ease of use also provides for clear sightlines and optimal light.
 If you like to constantly open and close your windows, sliding windows are a style you should take a look at.

 Bay and Bow Windows

 Bay and bow windows are instantly recognizable as centerpieces of the rooms where they’re implemented.
-These window styles either (curved) or flat (bow) are matched best with rooms where you want ample views outside, and for the windows to be a statement piece for the room where they’re utilized.
-Homeowners love the way bay and bow windows can create shelf space, increasing the functionality of the window beyond just a way to create ventilation and entry of light. while one of the best types of windows for your home, you should be aware bay and bow windows may require framing work done to your house to properly install.
+These window styles either curved (bay) or flat (bow) and are matched best with rooms where you want ample views outside.
+They’re a wonderful statement piece for the room where they’re utilized.
+Homeowners love the way bay and bow windows can create shelf space, increasing the functionality of the window beyond just a way to create ventilation and entry of light.
+While one of the best types of windows for your home, you should be aware bay and bow windows may require framing work done to your house to properly install.

 There are diverse options homeowners have at their disposal when choosing which type of window fits each room.
 If you want expert advice, don’t hesitate to contact the Window Team at the Design Center by National Lumber.
 Our team has the knowledge that will help you select which window type and collection from which manufacturer is best for your needs.
 Contact us today to get started.